YoctoPhoenixMoon/Heroes-Vow-Three-Kingdoms-Trainer-Collection/README.md

 **Yes.** The config system allows unlimited presets.

 ### ❓ How to uninstall?
-Delete the tool folder or unsubscribe from workshop mods.
+Delete the tool folder or mod files.
 No registry changes are made.

 ### ❓ What if the trainer doesn't work?
 - Run both game and trainer as administrator